kennethacurtis/lifetank/content/about/about.md

     attachment:
 ---

-I am an independent researcher and writer who is interested in many different general topics which include machine learning, applied complexity, existential risk, active inference, history and philosophy.
+I am an independent researcher and writer who is interested in many different general topics which include machine learning, applied complexity, existential risk, active inference, history and philosohpy.

 <br/>